-- Teachers should review their curricula to look for ways the practices could be incorporated or emphasized to expand opportunities for students to learn and apply science concepts. - District staff & PD providers should help teachers learn about the practices in ways that are relevant to instruction and relate to other local initiatives. - School leaders should learn about the science and engineering practices, what practice-focused instruction looks like, and how practices are integrated into the three dimensional view of learning.
+- Teachers should review their curricula to look for ways the practices could be incorporated or emphasized to expand opportunities for students to learn and apply science concepts. - District staff & PD providers should help teachers learn about the practices in ways that are relevant to instruction and relate to other local initiatives. - School leaders should learn about the science and engineering practices, what practice-focused instruction looks like, and how practices are integrated into the uneer dimensional uncertainty of the science dimensional uncertainty of the and science dimensional uncertainty of the science dimensional uncertainty of science dimens